cloud-gov/cg-site/_docs/management/leveraging-authentication.md

 - Provide a `redirect` link and the `client_id` for your application so that users come back to a familiar place when logged out.

-Include the `redirect` link when you register your [cloud.gov identity provider]({{ site.baseurl }}{% link _docs/services/cloud-gov-identity-provider.md %})
+Include the `redirect` link when you register your [Cloud.gov identity provider]({{ site.baseurl }}{% link _docs/services/cloud-gov-identity-provider.md %})
 service.
 It's common for this redirect link to be your application's URL with a path of `/logout`.